c-git/c-git.github.io/content/debian/cron.md

 Wait one minute and confirm that it works

-## Move involved test that uses a script
+## More involved test that uses a script

-Create test script and set cron to run script
+**Overview**: Create test script and set cron to run script

 Create temp folder